BabylonJS/Editor/README.md

 ## Introduction

-The Babylon.js Editor is a desktop application used to create and edit 3D scenes using the Babylon.js framework.
+The Babylon.js Editor is a desktop application used to create and edit 3D scenes using the Babylon.js 3D engine.
-The Editor is available on both Windows and macOS.
+The Editor is available on Windows, macOS and Linux.

 It includes built-in templates, including a Next.js template, allowing you to bypass the tedious setup process and dive straight into building your project.